-- The Gold Delta SkyMiles® Credit Card is offering a welcome bonus of 60,000 bonus miles after spending $2,000 within the first three months; earn a $50 statement credit after making a Delta purchase with your card within the first three months
+- The Delta SkyMiles® Gold American Express Card (review) is offering 30,000 bonus miles after spending $1,000 within three months, plus a $50 statement credit after making a Delta purchase within the first three months

-- The Platinum Delta SkyMiles® Credit Card is offering a welcome bonus of 75,000 bonus miles plus 5,000 bonus MQMs after spending $3,000 within the first three months; earn a $100 statement credit after making a Delta purchase with your card within the first three months
+- The Delta SkyMiles® Platinum American Express Card (review) is offering 75,000 bonus miles plus 5,000 MQMs after spending $1,000 within three months, plus a $100 statement credit after making a Delta purchase within the first three months

-- The Delta Reserve® Credit Card is offering a welcome bonus of 75,000 bonus miles plus 5,000 bonus MQMs after spending $5,000 within the first three months
+- The Delta SkyMiles® Reserve American Express Card (review) is offering 75,000 bonus miles plus 10,000 MQMs after spending $5,000 within three months

-These are among the best offers we’ve ever seen on the cards, and you’re eligible for the bonuses on each of these cards, as they’re all considered separate products.
+These are some very compelling offers on these cards, and you’re eligible for the bonuses on each of these, as they’re all considered separate products.

 One aspect of the welcome bonuses on the Gold and Platinum versions of the cards that confuses some people is the statement credits: